cloudon-one/.github/profile/README.md

 [Check out my LinkedIn profile](https://www.linkedin.com/in/ynaumenko).

 Since May 2020, I have been engaged as a Cloud Engineer/Architect on more> than 20 different cloud migration and cloud-native projects.
-Below are links to code examples and diagrams of some of the released projects.
+Below are links to code examples and diagrams of some of the projects that have been released.
 Enjoy!

 [OpenAI applications samples -  API, AI assistant and vision](https://github.com/cloudon-one/genai) - list of OpenAI sample apps

 [DevSecOps Best Practices and resources](https://github.com/cloudon-one/DevSecOps) - list of DevSecOps best practices

+[List of selected k8s resources](https://github.com/cloudon-one/k8s-resources)) - list of kubernates resources and articles

 [Cloud DevOps Essentials](https://github.com/cloudon-one/devops-toolset) - popular Cloud DevOps services ready to use configuration.